Lynching of Peter Betters: Aftermath

 Early the next morning, June 12, Jamestown resident Horace D. Buckles was on his way to catch a train when he passed the fairgrounds and noticed Better's body.
 Buckles reported, "His toes were only a couple feet from the ground."
 After Buckles contacted the authorities, a coroner confirmed Betters' death, and he was taken down from the tree to be quietly buried in a local cemetery.
 A town inquest was held shortly after Betters' death, but no one reported to have any information on the lynching.
-In fact, according to Meyers|Meyers Walker, some residents suggested Betters' death had been a suicide, although the general population did not actually believe this theory.
+In fact, according Meyers Walker, some residents suggested Betters' death had been a suicide, although the general population did not actually believe this theory.
 There was no town mourning following the death of Peter Betters.
 Rather, Jamestown citizens were largely happy to see Thomas' assault avenged.
 The event passed by relatively quietly overall.
 A local newspaper, the Xenia Democrat News concluded, "few men could have managed a hanging bee so well or so quietly."